 c.
 The SOCC will have the opportunity to question the accused RSO.

-accused RSO has answered any questions pertaining to the matter in
+after the accused RSO has answered any questions pertaining to

 2. If the RSO claims NOT RESPONSIBILE:

 opening statements, but remain in the area to be called for

 g.
 The accused RSO will be permitted an opportunity to make a

-other than the SOCC will be asked to leave the room.
-The SOCC
+all persons other than the SOCC will be asked to leave the room.

-3. The University shall share the SOCC findings and decisions in writing to the RSO, outlining all sanctions, deadlines, and, if applicable, requirements for
+3. The University shall share the SOCC findings and decisions in

+of the hearing, outlining all sanctions, deadlines, and, if applicable,

 Possible sanctions which SOCC may impose include but are not limited to the following:

 currently on probation that are found responsible of further

 misconduct will be subject to a minimum of one semester of

 • Restitution.
 RSOs may be required to pay for damages.